Category: DVD Review

 How to Access:

 To access the show, you go to the website and register for free.
-Once you’re registered, you can click on the “Four Star Productions” link at the top of the page which leads to a whole lot of tantalizing television, much of which isn’t available to stream anywhere else including episodes of the 1960s cult hit Honey West and Burke’s Law along with a good number of tantalizing programs that aren’t available for free streaming elsewhere.
+Once you’re registered, you can click on the “Four Star Productions” link at the top of the page which leads to a whole lot of tantalizing television, much of which isn’t available to stream anywhere else, including episodes of the 1960s cult hits Honey West and Burke’s Law, along with a good number of tantalizing programs that aren’t available for free streaming elsewhere.

 The Plot:

 It’s the opening night for Dante’s new San Francisco nightclub, Dante’s Inferno.
 Dante insists that’s all that’s happening.
 There’s no gambling.
 He’s gone strictly legitimate.
-The police, encouraged by an ambitious DA don’t buy it, and neither does an ambitious gangster who knows Dante from the old days and is determined to force to make Dante a partner.
-If Dante doesn’t, it could lead to a murder with Dante set to take the fall for it.
+The police, encouraged by an ambitious DA, don’t buy it, and neither does an ambitious gangster who knows Dante from the old days and is determined to force Dante to make him a partner.
+If Dante doesn’t, it could lead to a murder, with Dante set to take the fall for it.

 Review:

-This feels like a proper series opener as we’re introduced briefly to Dante, given hints about his history as well as meeting his two sidekicks for the series Alan Mowbry and Tom D’Andrea.
+This feels like a proper series opener, as we’re introduced briefly to Dante, given hints about his history as well as meeting his two sidekicks for the series, Alan Mowbry and Tom D’Andrea.
 Much of the first half of the program is concerned with the District Attorney’s suspicions and establishing the character.
-Here is a point where the series was betrayed by its half-hour length.
+Here is a point where the series is betrayed by its half-hour length.
 There’s not really time to do the sort of introduction the show’s trying to do while also having a crime adventure pop up for Dante in the second half of the program.

-Howard Duff’s performance was what ultimately made the difference.
+Howard Duff’s performance is what ultimately makes the difference.
 Duff, who is most famous for playing Sam Spade on the radio, is just as capable here.
-Managing to make Dante a multi-faceted character and portray him as a cool customer who exercised a wry sense of humor while dealing with the inquiries of the press and overly suspicious police officers while jumping into action as the big man of action in the final minutes of the story.
+He manages to make Dante a multi-faceted character and portray him as a cool customer who exercises a wry sense of humor while dealing with the inquiries of both the press and overly suspicious police officers, while jumping in as the big man of action in the final minutes of the story.

-While the main story resolves, the episode leaves us with key questions such as whether Dante has really given up illegal gambling and if so, why.
-The episode leaves viewers wanting to see more, although I don’t know whether these questions will be followed up long-term, They may have spent too much time on set-up, it does deliver an exciting ending and Duff’s performance makes it a decent watch, and an intriguing start to the series.
+While the main story resolves, the episode leaves us with key questions, such as whether Dante has really given up illegal gambling and if so, why.
+The episode leaves viewers wanting to see more, although I don’t know whether these questions will be followed up long-term.
+Though they may spend too much time on set-up, it does deliver an exciting ending and Duff’s performance makes it a decent watch, and an intriguing start to the series.

 Rating: 3.5 out of 5